Nov 082024

 Rachel Carson Would Be Proud!

 National STEM/STEAM Day is today!
 STEM is Science, Technology, Engineering, and Math.
 Add Art and you have STEAM.
+This year’s theme is Food for Thought.
 The Census Bureau has some great statistics: STEM/STEAM.
 Ideas combining STEM/STEAM and our environment:

 • Children could sketch a space craft that could vacuum up space debris our space programs have created.